As the illustration suggests, learning is the best way to leverage perceived failure.

 Embrace any fears by defining and debunking them.
 By shining the light on them and also by dissecting your failures, you can move forward with renewed confidence.

-Remember that failures can get you closer to real discovery and progress when deployed as a learning tool.
+Remember that failures provide you critical, valuable information and can get you closer to real discovery and progress when deployed as a learning tool.
 Otherwise, if you become fearful and shamed, you have just elected a path of more resistance and disappointment.